-Phil Eide, Senior Vice President in Jackson, MS, has more than 30 years of experience in community development and development finance, especially in affordable housing financing.
+Phil Eide, Senior Vice President in Jackson, MS, has more than 32 years of experience in community development and development finance, especially in affordable housing financing.

 He led HOPE's Katrina relief and recovery efforts, leveraging CDBG and other funds.
-All said, he has deployed more than \$53MM in low income communities in our region.
-Cassandra Williams, Senior Vice President in Memphis, TN, has more than 20 years of community development and banking experience, including the last 16 with HOPE.
+All said, he has deployed more than \$55MM in low income communities in our region.

+Cassandra Williams, Senior Vice President in Memphis, TN, has more than 22 years of community development and banking experience, including the last 16 with HOPE.
 Before joining the CED team at HOPE, she was Vice President and Regional Branch Administrator and oversaw all retail and operational activities at HOPE locations in Arkansas and Tennessee, which collectively serve more than 10,000 members.

-Other members of the CED team include: Kevin Coogan, Vice President, in Jackson, MS; Kathy Saloy, Vice President in New Orleans, LA; and a Vice President position in Little Rock, AR which we expect to fill by June 2017.
-This position will develop and manage a robust pipeline of partners and support HOPE's development financing across the state, providing TA to prospective borrowers and connecting projects to financing through HOPE or others.
+Other members of the CED team include: Kevin Coogan, Vice President, in Jackson, MS; Kathy Saloy, Vice President in New Orleans, LA; and Kendra Key, Senior Vice President in Birmingham, AL. These staff also develop and manage a robust pipeline of partners and support HOPE's development financing across each state, providing TA to prospective borrowers and connecting projects to financing through HOPE or others.

 Commercial Lending Team: HOPE's Commercial Lending team will support the execution of this project through loan underwriting, closing, servicing, and monitoring.
 After a prospective charter school borrower is identified, the CED team partners with the Commercial Lending team to support the charter school through the loan process.
-This team has more than 250 years in combined experience and in 2016 alone, deployed \$35.3MM in commercial loans and managed a loan portfolio of \$67.5.
-We have included a brief description of their responsibilities and expertise below and included their resumes in Attachment 4.
+This team has more than 250 years in combined experience and in 2018 alone, deployed in commercial loans and managed a loan portfolio of \$95.5MM.
+We have included a brief description of their responsibilities and expertise below and included their resumes in Attachment 17.

 Greg Wineland, Senior Vice President, leads HOPE's Commercial Lending team and manages all aspects of our commercial lending, from loan production to portfolio performance.
-He joined HOPE in 1995 and has since sourced and closed \$140MM in loans to charter schools, health care facilities, small businesses, community facilities, and commercial real estate transactions.
-Before joining HOPE, he worked at First Commercial Corporation, a \$10 billion multi-bank holding company in Little Rock, AR that merged with Regions Bank in 1998.
+He joined HOPE in 1995 and has since sourced and closed more than \$\text{team}\$ in loans to charter schools, health care facilities, small businesses, community facilities, and commercial real estate transactions.
+Before joining HOPE, he worked at First Commercial Corporation, a multi-bank holding company in Little Rock, AR that merged with Regions Bank in 1998.